YaoChengLab/StomaVision/SERVE.md

 cd ..
 ```

-Next clone and launch `Instill Core`, You will need to have `docker` installed
+Next clone and launch `Instill Core`, it will automatically deploy [Instill Model](https://github.com/instill-ai/model) and [Instill VDP](https://github.com/instill-ai/vdp) for you.
+You will need to have `docker` installed
 ```bash
 git clone https://github.com/instill-ai/core.git
 cd core